 All user information that is supplied with authentication should be maintained in your Identity Provider.

 Enabling Automated Provisioning will result in…

 - Limited ability to use the User Manager API - changes that do not match the Identity Provider will revert back the next time the user logs in

 - An error message if there is a problem configuring a user, the message will indicate how to solve the problem

-iQmetrix supports OAuth 2.0 and WS-Trust for Third Party Authentication and Automated Provisioning, see the guides below for more information.
+iQmetrix supports Windows Server 2012 R2 ADFS and Okta for Third Party Authentication and Automated Provisioning, see the guides below for more information.